VirtualPlantLab/VPLDocs/docs/src/index.md

 2. Tutorials
 3. API
 4. VPLverse
-5. Technical notes (in development)
+5. Technical notes for developers

-The documentation for packages from the *VPLverse* are included in their respective sections.

 New users are expected to start with the tutorials and consult the user manual to understand better the different concepts used in VPL and get an overview of